rekhaDevs/samagragovernance.in/src/pages/team/index.md

       with state governments on improving health and education outcomes by developing data-driven accountability tools.
 Her passion to create scalable and sustainable change by working with the government brought her to Samagra.
-Currently, she is part of the Mission Prerna team in Uttar Pradesh.
+She is currently part of the ADAPT-F&ARD team in Odisha.
     image: /img/Yuganshi.jpg
     linkedInProfile: 'https://www.linkedin.com/in/yuganshi-sharma-1bab5273'
     name: Yuganshi Sharma
-    project: Mission Prerna
+    project: ADAPT-F&ARD
 ---